dtaht/blog-cerowrt/content/post/managing_minimizing_multicast.md

 Minimizing multicast - as a string of patches is trying to do now, seems like a worthy goal.
 Managing it better, is, too.

+## Stop filtering out the data!

+git@github.com:dtaht/airtime-pie-chart.git

+But it was puzzling.
+I saw no probes, and no multicast.

+Once again, the tool was broken.

+## How much multicast is out there?

+## What kind of multicast is it?

+pie chart